-The Iowa STRLF may provide a loan to a local government for its nonfederal cost share requirement of a grant under HMA grant programs if the use follows all relevant program and legal requirements.
-Programs for which STRLF may be used as cost share include HMGP, LPDM, BRIC, and FMA, as well as any state grant programs funding projects that mitigate natural hazards.
+The lowa STRLF may provide a loan to a local government for its nonfederal cost share requirement of a grant under HMA grant programs if the use follows all relevant program and legal requirements.
+Programs for which cost share may be used include HMGP, LPDM, BRIC, and FMA, as well as any state grant programs for natural hazard mitigation that may be funded during the current fiscal year.
 Where non-governmental funding exists for activities that mitigate the risk of a STRLF loan applicant to natural hazards identified in the state and applicable local hazard mitigation plans, loan funds may also be used to provide a local cost share.
-Federal funds that are used to meet the nonfederal cost-share requirement of an HMA grant must meet the purpose and eligibility requirements of both the relevant HMA grant program and the Safeguarding Tomorrow RLF program.
-Applications for HMA subgrants and lowa

-STRLF loans will be considered and prioritized separately, according to program-specific prioritization, goals, and strategies.
+Federal funds that are used to meet the nonfederal cost-share requirement must meet the purpose and eligibility requirements of both the relevant HMA grant program and the Safeguarding Tomorrow RLF program.
+Applications for HMA subgrants and lowa STRLF loans will be considered and prioritized separately, according to program-specific prioritization, goals, and strategies.
 Thus, a local government might be prioritized for STRLF but not HMA funding, or vice-versa.
-Local governments interested in using loan funding as matching funds for a HMA grant should work with Iowa HSEMD to understand funding priorities, ensure the project is captured in the Iowa STRLF Intended Use Plan and Project Proposal List, and to position loan funding with project and grant timelines.
+Local governments interested in using loan funding as matching funds for a HMA grant should work with the applying entity to understand funding priorities, ensure the project is captured in the entity's Intended Use Plan and Project Proposal List, and to position loan funding with project and grant timelines.
 There is no limit to the percentage of grant funds that can be used for this purpose by loan recipients.